Gaëtan Dussausaye: Early electoral campaigns

+In 2017, Dussausaye was a candidate in the legislative election in Oise's 2nd constituency, advancing to the second round, where he was defeated with 45.3% of the vote by Agnès Thill of La République En Marche!
+(LREM).
+In a 2020 by-election he contested Val-de-Marne's 9th constituency, earning 9% of the first-round vote.

+In 2021 he was elected to the Regional Council of Île-de-France.

+In the National Assembly

+In the 2022 legislative election, Dussausaye was narrowly defeated in Vosges's 2nd constituency by David Valence of the Radical Party with 49.5% of the second-round vote.

+In the 2024 European Parliament election, he was 29th on the National Rally list led by Jordan Bardella and thus elected a Member of the European Parliament.
+After President Emmanuel Macron called a snap legislative election, Dussausaye contested Vosges's 2nd constituency again; and this time won with 52.7% of the second-round vote against Valence.
+He quickly resigned his seat in the European Parliament following his election to the National Assembly.

 Political beliefs

-Gaëtan Dussausaye is seen as an important figure in the de-demonisation of the National Rally.
-While he does not label himself as Gaullist, he is an admirer of Charles de Gaulle.
-He describes himself as a "patriot and souverainist".
-Although he is sometimes presented as being close with Florian Philippot, Le Figaro places him within the party alongside "the non-aligned, because of their long-term commitment to the Front, their personal closeness with the FN's President, and the cautious neutrality they have observed in the recent conflicts."
+Dussausaye is seen as an important figure in the de-demonisation of the National Rally.
+While he does not label himself a Gaullist, he is an admirer of Charles de Gaulle.
+He describes himself as a "patriot and sovereignist".
+Although he is sometimes presented as being politically close with Florian Philippot, Le Figaro places him within the party alongside "the non-aligned, because of their long-term commitment to the Front, their personal closeness with [Le Pen], and the cautious neutrality they have observed in the recent conflicts."

-In an interview soon after he became President of the FNJ, he was asked about the Great Replacement theory.
-In response he stated that he "does not see a replacement of people", but "above all a replacement of culture, at the base of Renaud Camus' theory there is a racialist foundation that we do not consider."
+In an interview soon after he became FNJ President, he was asked about the Great Replacement theory.
+In response he stated that he "does not see a replacement of people", but "above all a replacement of culture, at the base of Renaud Camus's theory there is a racialist foundation that we do not consider."
 This statement attracted many hostile responses from within the party.

-Between 2014 and 2015, Dussausaye said that he was inspired by Aristotle, Rousseau, Spinoza, Boris Vian, Orwell and Marx – in regards to the latter he said: "not out of adhesion, but to have an argument against the left."
+Between 2014 and 2015, Dussausaye said that he was inspired by Aristotle, Rousseau, Spinoza, Vian, Orwell and Marx – in regards to the latter he said: "not out of adhesion, but to have an argument against the left."

 After the 2017 presidential election, he denied "without question" that the FN was in favour of leaving the eurozone.